lenamiz/Maze-with-depth-first-search-algorithm-/README.md

-# Maze-depthfirst-java
+# Maze-depthfirst
 Simple maze generating program using depth-first search algorithm, implemented in Java.
-Created for one of my uni classes.
+Created for one of my uni classes (algorithms and data structures).

 ## General info